pfgithub/threadclient/packages/jsoneditor/README.md

   the connection can be upgraded to a websocket if lots of people are editing
   - this one isn't super important yet, we'll just stay with websockets for now

+- ok we're going to use supabase database + realtime + storage
+- also consider if it's at all possible to not have documents at all and instead just have one large changelist where clients keep sub-snapshots
+  - unfortunately i'm pretty sure 'begins with' queries aren't going to be fast enough for that at large scales
+- ok we're going to be simple

+- autoincrement id field
+  - make sure we don't run into that race condition described above
+    - probably just have the race condition for now because that doesn't give a clear way to deal with it and eventually we can switch to a database that supports this better or find a better google search result
+- u128 document field
+  - specifies which document the action affects
+- some kind of affects_key field
+  - not sure what datatype for this one. we can do jsonb i guess for now. it contains a string array.
+- jsonb data field
+  - [!] ensure that actions do not contain ordered json keys. note that snapshots do contain ordered json data and cannot use jsonb. snapshots can be stored in file storage though and they can be compressed or something. lots of things that can be done there.
+  - note that we can consider using protobufs or a similar system with defined schemas for actions

 # note

 collaborative editing: